|About & FAQ

 What is AudioTag and what it does?

 AudioTag.info — is a free music recognition service.
-It allows identifying almost any unknown piece of music quickly and easily.
-The use is very simple: upload a short audio fragment or an entire song (in fact, even 10 second fragment is enough), let the robot analyze it and provide you with the information about the track title, artist name, album title, etc. Your audio fragment can be in almost any file format and of almost any quality (aurally recognizable, of course): it can be an MP3 file downloaded from the Internet or a short recording made with your old tape recorder and digitized into a low quality audio file.
-AudioTag can also recognize audio directly from Youtube and other video sharing services.
+It allows you to identify almost any unknown piece of music quickly and easily.
+Using it is very simple: upload a short audio fragment or a whole song (even a 10 seconds fragment is enough), let the robot analyze it and get information about the track title, artist name, album title, etc. Your audio fragment can be in almost any file format and of almost any quality ( aurally recognizable, of course): it can be an MP3 file you downloaded from the Internet, or a short recording you made with your old tape recorder and digitized into a low quality audio file.
+AudioTag can also recognize audio files directly from Youtube and other video sharing services.

 Is it free?